 In addition to links to the Khan stuff, the site has samples and explanations for each of the test sections.
 A page gives a general description, noting once again that cramming facts and flashcards won't be necessary, and takes a chatty tone, even using the word "stuff."

-The reading into includes a sideways definition of reading, opening with the lilting line, "A lot more goes into reading than you might realize — and the Reading Test measures a range of reading skills."
+The reading intro includes a sideways definition of reading, opening with the lilting line, "A lot more goes into reading than you might realize — and the Reading Test measures a range of reading skills."
 That includes Command of Evidence, Words in Context, and Analysis in History/Social Studies and in Science.

-A quick look at the sample questions shows selections including Ethan Fromme, a piece about commuting's cost in productivity, a piece about turtles navigating sea migration, and a 1974 speech by Barbara Jordan (all excerpts, of course).
+A quick look at the sample questions shows selections including Ethan Frome, a piece about commuting's cost in productivity, a piece about turtles navigating sea migration, and a 1974 speech by Barbara Jordan (all excerpts, of course).
 The intro to the Jordan speech lets us know that it was delivered in the context of impeachment hearings against Richard Nixon, and it opens with this paragraph:

 Today I am an inquisitor.
 An hyperbole would not be fictional and would not overstate the solemnness that I feel right now.
 My faith in the Constitution as a whole, it is complete, it is total.
 And I am not going to sit here and be an idle spectator to the diminution, the subversion, the destruction of the Constitution.